jayhhwang/blog/_posts/2018-09-07-introduction.md

 title: "Introduction"
 ---

-This blog was created to document my process as I write my master's thesis.
+This blog was created to document the process of writing my master's thesis.
-Posts will be about summaries of papers I read, coding/hardware issues, and general thoughts.
+Posts will be about papers I read, coding/hardware issues, and general thoughts.
 Feel free to contact me through Twitter!